 If you enjoyed this article, consider voting for Backdoor Survival daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

-Bargain Bin: Below you will find links to the items related to today’s article and also some things to get you started making your own salves, lotions and potions including Miracle Healing Salve.
+Below you will find the items related to today’s article and also some things to get you started making your own salves, lotions, and potions including Miracle Healing Salve.

 Living on the Edge: A Family’s Journey to Self-Sufficiency: When it comes to survival, one size definitely does not fit all.
 That’s exactly what author F. J. Bohan discovered when he and his family set out on a quest for self-sufficiency, a journey that has lasted more than 17 years.
 Be sure to read 9 Tips for Buying Property With Little or No Money.